-While we may think about many different lawn pests that can wreak havoc to our lawns, such as beetles, larvae, caterpillars, sod webworm etc - as a nasty nuisance and enemy of our endeavours to create and maintain our beautiful lawns, we actually have a lot of friends who view these same bugs and pests as lunch.
+While we may think about many different lawn pests that can wreak havoc to our lawns, such as beetles, larvae, caterpillars, sod webworm etc - as a nasty nuisance and enemy of our endeavors to create and maintain our beautiful lawns, we actually have a lot of friends who view these same bugs and pests as lunch.

 We’re mainly talking about birds here, but past this, there are many other small animals that still live happily in or around many of our yards, and all of these small animals and birds will love to munch on some of our nasty lawn pests for their lunch, and in return we get natural allies that will happily help control all of these worst lawn pests, with almost no effort from us.